 By shopping smartly, you’ll quickly discover that the cost of upgrading your wardrobe is far less than you imagined.

 Now you know how to build a wardrobe on a budget.
 You have plenty of money to get started.

 Don’t worry about expensive clothes at this point.
 You don’t need a Porsche to learn how to drive, and you don’t need fancy designer clothes to learn how to dress yourself.

 Learn to create awesome outfits with affordable clothes before you even consider the high-priced items.

-And once you’re ready to spend big, you’ll already have a killer wardrobe at your disposal.
+And once you’re ready to spend big, you’ll already have a killer new wardrobe at your disposal.

 You’ll be rocking stylish clothes before you know it, man.